Fanjie-Li/Curriculum-Vitae/content/project/music-learning-naturalistic/index.md

 ---
-title: A Field Experiment on Music Preference during Learning
+title: Media Multitasking with Background Music: A Naturalistic Study
-summary: This study aims to a) profile the music preference of learners in view of potential individual differences, and b) investigate the association between music characteristics and listeners’ learning experience.
+summary: Longitudinal field experiments that probe how students media multitasking with background music, in light of cognitive-affective theory of learning with media.
 tags:
 - Music
 - Learning